Dementia with Lewy bodies: Prognosis

 Life expectancy is difficult to predict, and limited study data are available.
 Survival may be defined from the point of disease onset, or from the point of diagnosis.
-There is wide variability in survival times, and as DLB may be rapidly or slowly progressing.
-A 2019 meta-analysis found an average survival time after diagnosis of 4.1 years—indicating survival in DLB 1.6 years less than after a diagnosis of Alzheimer's.
+There is wide variability in survival times, as DLB may rapidly or slowly progress.
+A 2019 meta-analysis found an average survival time after diagnosis of 4.1 years—indicating survival in DLB 1.6 years less than after a diagnosis of Alzheimer's disease.
 A 2017 review found survival from disease onset between 5.5 and 7.7 years, and survival from diagnosis between 1.9 and 6.3 years.
-The difference in survival between AD and DLB could be because DLB is harder to diagnose, and may be diagnosed later in the course of the disease.
-An online survey with 658 respondents found that, after diagnosis, more than 10% died within a year, 10% lived more than 7 years, and some live more than 10 years; some people with Lewy body dementias live for 20 years.
+The difference in survival between AD and DLB could be because DLB is more challenging to diagnose, and may be diagnosed later in the course of the disease.
+An online survey with 658 respondents found that, after diagnosis, more than 10% died within a year, 10% lived more than 7 years, and some lived more than 10 years.
+Some individuals with DLB live for 20 years.
 Shorter life expectancy is more likely when visual hallucinations, abnormal gait, and variable cognition are present early on.

-Fear and anxiety feature strongly for both people with Lewy body dementia and their caregivers; a range of emotional responses to living with Lewy bodies includes fear of hallucinations, fear of falls and frightening nightmares as a result of RBD, and being scared of the effects of tiredness and fatigue.
-The symptoms of fluctuations, depression, delirium and violence are also experienced as frightening.
-An immense amount of physical support from friends and family is often required to maintain social and supporting relationships.
+Fear and anxiety feature strongly for both people with Lewy body dementia and their caregivers; a range of emotional responses to living with Lewy bodies includes fear of hallucinations, fear of falls, and frightening nightmares as a result of REM sleep behavior disorder, and being fearful of the effects of tiredness and fatigue.
+The symptoms of fluctuations, depression, delirium, and violence are also experienced as frightening.
+A lot of physical support from friends and family is often required to maintain social and supporting relationships.
 Individuals with Lewy body dementias describe feeling a burden in the wider social context, as they reduce attending social events due to their increasing physical needs.
 Frequently reported burden dimensions include personal strain and interference with personal life, which can lead to relationship dissatisfaction and resentment.

-In the late part of the disease, people may be unable to care for themselves.
+In the late phase of the disease, people may be unable to care for themselves.
 Falls—caused by many factors including parkinsonism, dysautonomia, and frailness—increase morbidity and mortality.
 Failure to thrive and aspiration pneumonia, a complication of dysphagia (difficulty swallowing) that results from dysautonomia, commonly cause death among people with the Lewy body dementias.
 Cardiovascular disease and sepsis are also common causes of death.